 If your products are about B2C, you can invite your friends and family to give your product a try.
 It might not be easy to accurately segment people in this group by demographics, occupation, or a particular behavior, and you are able to receive biased responses.
 Given that, whoever you choose to include in your customer interviews, you need to conduct your interviews professionally to obtain valuable input for further product development.

 If your company is starting up and your credibility hasn’t been fully established, getting valuable first interactions with early adopters may be challenging.
 One of the most straightforward approaches you can use is interviewing people you meet on the street.
 In this approach, you would invite random people that don’t know anything about the product to validate your MVP and evaluate customer satisfaction.
 Their experience will disclose the intuitiveness and usability of the MVP.

 When you have the budget, the quickest approach to finding your ideal customer profiles is through paid opportunities.
 Respondent and User Interviews are dedicated sites where you may interact with highly targeted individuals and manage research activities for a charge.
 In addition, you can find interviewees from online advertising on different social media platforms.

 Design questions and an interview workflow

-According to the Lean B2B book, to maximize learning opportunities, a good solution interview should follow a structure as below:
+According to the Lean B2B book, to maximize learning opportunities, a good solution interview should follow the structure below:

-- Greetings (2 minutes): Use small talks to deepen the relationship and make the prospect feel comfortable.
+- Greetings (2 minutes): Use small talk to deepen the relationship and make the prospect feel comfortable.
 In other words, you need to build rapport with interviewees.

 - Problem qualification (3 minutes): Validate the users’ pain and clarify problem qualification.